dnmfarrell/berrybrew/README.md

 If you supply the `all` subcommand to `berrybrew fetch`, we will load all available Perls that Strawberry has to offer.

-## Cloning Modules

-Currently, this is a two-phase operation, and is in beta.
-Here's the procedure. first, `berrybrew switch` to the Perl instance you want to export the module list for, and:

-    > berrybrew modules export

-Then, `berrybrew switch` to the Perl instance you want to import the exported modules into, then run `berrybrew-refresh` to reset the environment.

-Then, the following command will display a list of all exported module files from any/all Perl instances you've done an export from:

-    > berrybrew modules import

-    re-run the command with one of the following options:

-    5.16.3_64

-In my case here, I've only got one export, from a `5.16.3_64` Perl instance.
-Use it (I'm currently on `5.20.3_64`):

-    > berrybrew modules import 5.16.3_64

-NOTE: It is best to export from an older Perl and install on a newer one, as it can take a significant amount of time to re-install ALL exported modules.

-NOTE: You can edit the module export file (by default in `C:\berrybrew\modules\`).
-Each export file has the name of the Perl it was exported from.
-Just add and/or remove any entries you'd like.
-You can even create the files manually by hand so you have a custom, ready made template for all new Perl installs.
-There is no limit on naming convention, so you can literally manually create a file called `base_modules_template` for example.

 ## Configure Root Directory

 By default, we manage Perls out of the `C:\berrybrew` directory.
 To